One of the best ways to get people to watch your entire online video is to make sure it isn’t too long. But, what is “too long” for a video?

-Following certain guidelines can help you keep viewers engaged and achieve higher view durations.
-Keep reading for a deep dive into the data and specific recommendations for different platforms and content types.
+Following certain guidelines can help you keep viewers engaged and achieve higher viewing durations.
+Keep reading for a deep dive into the science behind attention spans, and specific recommendations for different platforms and content types.

 First, Know Your Audience

 Part of knowing your audience involves more technical aspects, such as whether they are viewing on mobile devices or desktops.
 This actually makes a difference in how likely they are to finish watching your videos.

 As data from Cisco makes crystal clear, “mobile video will increase 14-fold between 2013 and 2018, accounting for 69 percent of total mobile data traffic by the end of the forecast period.”
-Mobile video is growing very quickly, so it is only wise to get ahead of the trend.
+Mobile video is growing very quickly, so it is wise to get ahead of the trend.

 So, How Long Exactly?

 The prevailing wisdom for the ideal video length has been that 3 minutes is an absolute maximum, and the shorter the better in general.
 This doctrine has also meant that most important information is presented early in the video in case viewers bounce after just a few seconds or a minute of watching.

 In a recent article by Carmine Gallo, he explains the human brain consumes glucose, oxygen, and blood flow at an astonishing rate for a 3 lb organ.
-When being used actively, such as when listening, thinking, or processing visual information (all activities required by video), the brain fatigues in about 10-18 minutes, meaning most people actually can’t focus on anything for longer than that without a break to recharge.
+When being used actively, such as when listening, thinking, or processing visual information (all activities required by video), the brain fatigues in about 10-18 minutes.
+That means most people can’t focus on anything longer than that without a break to recharge.

 How to Tell How Much People are Watching

 SproutVideo offers granular analytics that allow you to see exactly how much of your videos viewers are watching.
 Video engagement metrics provide a heat map of viewing activity, allowing you to identify popular segments and troublesome “drop-off” points in your clips.

 Have you noticed a connection between video length and viewer engagement?
 Let us know in the comments below or share with us on Twitter.